-Where a volunteer is engaged in a 'one-off' activity, e.g. helping supervise a group of pupils as part of a class visit, no formal checks are required.
-However, such volunteers, who will be under the constant supervision of school staff, must read and sign our Off-Site Visit Agreement (Appendix 3).
+Where a volunteer is engaged in a 'one-off' activity, e.g. helping supervise a group of pupils as part of a class visit, no formal DBS checks are required.
+However, such volunteers, who will be under the constant supervision of school staff, must read and sign our Off-Site Visit Agreement (Appendix 3) and be experienced at all times.
+A risk assessment of all such volunteers must be completed.